 Spring

-- Spring time is the best time to start chive seeds indoors.
-Start the seeds 4 weeks before the last frost to give them a head start before setting into the garden.
+- Springtime is the best time to start chive seeds indoors.
+Start the seeds 4 weeks before the last frost to give them a head start before setting them into the garden.

-- Chives grow fairly quick as long as they are given plenty of light (either artificial, or natural) and will do well even if kept indoors in pots.
+- Chives grow fairly quickly as long as they are given plenty of light (either artificial or natural) and will do well even if kept indoors in pots.
 Wait for them to reach six inches before transplanting and harvesting.

 Summer